Texas Finances and Economic Development

 One in four Texans has unclaimed property from forgotten bank accounts, uncashed checks, security deposits and utility refunds.

-Texas is currently holding more than $2.6 billion in cash and other valuables waiting for the rightful owners to claim.
+There is currently about $3 billion in unclaimed property and approximately $800 million in shared property that has been partially claimed.
 It's never too late to make a claim.
 It's your money, and we want you to get it back.

 We have long championed the importance of giving Texans easier access to the information they need to make informed decisions and hold their government accountable.